-Looking for memory care for a loved one near you?
-At Mount Alverna Village’s memory care community, you’ll find heartfelt assistance and quality senior care services for your loved one with Alzheimer’s or dementia.
+Looking for memory care near you?
+At Mount Alverna Village, you’ll find heartfelt assistance and quality senior care services for your loved one with Alzheimer’s or dementia.
 We know it can be challenging for caregivers of seniors with memory issues, but we are here to provide memory support for you and your family.
 You can enjoy the peace of mind that comes from knowing our specialized team of professionals is providing 24-hour memory care for your loved one, in a safe and secure environment.

-Our brand new memory care community, Ancora Memory Care, embodies the Latin word “ancora” which means anchor.
+Our brand new community, Ancora Memory Care, embodies the Latin word “ancora” which means anchor.
 Early Christians adopted the anchor as a symbol of safety and hope.
-Our memory care services are a refuge for seniors with Alzheimer’s disease and dementia – we provide memory care support that gives the stability, safety and hope our residents and families can lean on when times are confusing and uncertain.
+Our services are a refuge for seniors with Alzheimer’s disease and dementia – we provide memory care that gives the stability, safety and hope our residents and families can lean on when times are confusing and uncertain.

 To schedule a visit or to learn more about our memory care community, call 440-843-7800 today!

 One of the most challenging aspects about aging is Alzheimer’s and dementia.
 When you have a loved one suffering from dementia, it can be hard to accept what is happening.
 And if you’re planning to take care of your loved one or find them the right memory support, it’s natural to have questions while going through the process.
 We know that it’s not easy.
 But that’s why at Franciscan Ministries, we’re here to help you on your journey by giving you some answers.

 Memory care is a specialized senior living care option that helps people living with Alzheimer’s or other forms of dementia live a more fulfilling life.

 Senior living communities with memory care programs focus on providing a safe and secure environment for residents.
 That way loved ones like you have peace of mind while residents have more opportunities to experience activities and events.